tazy-dev/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3. New owner --> a script that changes the owner of the file hello to the user betty.
 4. Empty! --> a script that creates an empty file called hello
 5. Execute --> a script that adds execute permission to the owner of the file hello.
+6. Multiple permissions --> a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.